-The OSU Humanities Institute is excited to announce the visiting speaker for the 2024 Zacher Lecture in the Humanities: Merve Emre, presenting "Too Close Reading: Asceticism and Pleasure."
+The OSU Humanities Institute is excited to announce the visiting speaker for the 2025 Zacher Lecture in the Humanities: artist Stephanie Dinkins.
 A reception will follow.

-This event is free and open to the public.
+This event is free and open and welcoming to all.
+Co-hosted by the Humanities Institute.
 RSVPs are requested:

 RSVP HERE